Mordechai Yosef Leiner: Influence

-His thought influenced (mostly indirectly, through the work of Leiner's student, Reb Tzadok Hakohen) the mussar of Rabbi Isaac Hutner and Rabbi Moshe Wolfson.
+Leiner's thought influenced (mostly indirectly, through the work of his student, Tzadok Hakohen) the mussar of Rabbi Isaac Hutner and Rabbi Moshe Wolfson.

-Leiner's thought continued to have influence in the twentieth century, especially on Neo-Hasidism, and the teachings of Rabbi Shlomo Carlebach (the "singing rabbi").
+Leiner's thought continued to have influence in the twentieth century, especially on Neo-Hasidism, and the teachings of Rabbi Shlomo Carlebach.

-Rabbi Shlomo Carlebach is credited with the recent popularization of Rabbi Leiner's teachings.
-He apparently came across Rabbi Leiner's work in an old Jewish book store.
+Carlebach is credited with the recent popularization of Rabbi Leiner's teachings.
+He apparently came across Leiner's work in an old Jewish book store.
 He is quoted as saying that after initially being perplexed as to the peculiar nature of the teachings he quickly realized that in it lay the "secret for turning Jews on to the deeper meanings of Judaism".